fortio/fortio/README.md

 [![CircleCI](https://circleci.com/gh/fortio/fortio.svg?style=shield)](https://circleci.com/gh/fortio/fortio)
 <img src="https://fortio.org/fortio-logo-color.png" height=141 width=141 align=right>

-Fortio (Φορτίο) started as [Istio](https://istio.io/)'s load testing tool and now graduated to be its own project.
+Fortio (Φορτίο) started as, and is, [Istio](https://istio.io/)'s load testing tool and now graduated to be its own project.

 Fortio runs at a specified query per second (qps) and records an histogram of execution time and calculates percentiles (e.g. p99 ie the response time such as 99% of the requests take less than that number (in seconds, SI unit)).
 It can run for a set duration, for a fixed number of calls, or until interrupted (at a constant target QPS, or max speed/load per connection/thread).